simplybusiness/twiglet-ruby-stale/README.md

 logger = Twiglet::Logger.new('service name')
 ```

-A hash can optionally be passed in as a keyword argument for `scoped_properties`.
+A hash can optionally be passed in as a keyword argument for `default_properties`.
 This hash must be in the Elastic Common Schema format and will be present in every log message created by this Twiglet logger object.

 You may also provide an optional `output` keyword argument which should be an object with a `puts` method - like `$stdout`.